portlandcodeschool/tracks/rails/homefun.md

 # Homework for this trail

+This file is designed to help you find readings for the topic of the day.
+If you're ahead of others in the class please edit this file with any resources you found helpful.
+This will help others in the community to further their skills as well.

 ## Chunk 1

 1\.
 Be able to create sinatra projects from scratch in under 3 minutes